Aura-healthcare/seizure_detection_pipeline/README.md

 ## Getting started

 ### Setting up environment and launch docker-compose
+After cloning this repository, replace the value of the environment variable ```DATA_PATH``` in the *env.sh* file with the absolute path of the data you are working with.

-After cloning this repository, you can run these commands :
+You can now run these commands :

 ```sh
     $ source setup_env.sh